lordscales91/magic9/README.md

 This will be a graphical interface to automate the process of preparing an SD card for the installation of [arm9loaderhax](https://github.com/AuroraWright/arm9loaderhax) based on the instructions from [3ds.guide](http://3ds.guide).

-I have planned to add a previous SD card backup step if the supplied SD card is not empty (and of course the idea is to clean up the whole thing), as well as some requirements verifications (SD capacity, format).
+I have added a previous SD card backup step if the supplied SD card is not empty (and of course the idea is to clean up the whole thing).
+I've also added an SD Capacity verification, checking the filesystem is much more complicated.

-I will add as well a middle-step to check the integrity and backup the NAND from SD (which have to be previously extracted from the device using Decrypt9).
-This will enforce the users to backup their NANDs.
+I have added as well a middle-step to check the integrity and backup the NAND from SD (which have to be previously extracted from the device using Decrypt9).
+This enforces the users to backup their NANDs.

-I will be quite busy until 17th of February (except weekends) but I will try to work on this as much as possible.